-The strategy defines "current use" as use within a month preceding a federal survey.
+2The strategy defines "current use" as use within a month preceding a federal survey.

-"Occasional use" is defined as less than once-a-month use during the preceding year.
+[&]quot;Occasional use" is defined as less than once-a-month use during the preceding year.

-"Frequent use" is defined as use weekly or more often within the preceding year.
+^{4&}quot;Frequent use" is defined as use weekly or more often within the preceding year.

-that "the drug war has not been won . . . [b]ut I believe we have turned the corner in this battle."
+On the basis of the progress made in reaching the drug-use reduction goals, ONDCP believes that the strategy has been successful.
+Indeed, the ONDCP Director testified in April 1992 that "the drug war has not been won . . [b]ut I believe we have turned the corner in this battle."

 While the results reported by ONDCP are encouraging, they relate primarily to progress on the first front of the drug war, against casual drug use.
 The data source used by ONDCP to measure progress toward its five drug use reduction goals, HHS' National Household Survey on Drug Abuse, is not particularly reliable or sufficient in assessing hard-core drug use.
-The survey has traditionally excluded subgroups at particularly high risk for use (prisoners, treatment cencer clients, the homeless, and transients).
+The survey has traditionally excluded subgroups at particularly high risk for use (prisoners, treatment center clients, the homeless, and transients).
 There is general agreement that the Household Survey underestimates the number of heavy cocaine users, with some estimates running about three or more times higher than indicated by the Household Survey.
 Also, the Household Survey makes no estimates regarding frequency of heroin use because of the small number of users within its sample.

 Moreover, what general indicators of hard-core use do exist suggest that this problem is largely unchecked.
 For example, for that part of the population covered by the Household Survey, there has been no statistically significant change among frequent cocaine users since 1985.
 Also, there is evidence of lower cocaine prices and higher quality, indicating ready availability.
 Violence, such as drug-related murder, remains at near record highs and the health consequences of drug use, as measured by drug-related emergency room visits, show little sign of abating.
 (See apps.
-IV and V.) Further exacerbating the situation is the concentration of drug problems among those who are least able to afford the consequences of drug involvement -- poor inner city minority residents and especially juveniles.
+IV and V.) Further exacerbating the situation is the concentration of drug problems among those who are least able to afford the consequences of drug involvement--poor inner city minority residents and especially juveniles.
 (See apps.
-VI and As described by the current Director of ONDCP, the VII). available data, supplemented by his own observations, indicate a continued increase in hard-core drug use, especially in the inner cities and among the disadvantaged.
+VI and As described by the current Director of ONDCP, the available data, supplemented by his own observations, indicate a continued increase in hard-core drug use, especially in the inner cities and among the disadvantaged.